-- Phase 1 comprises the first 6 months after the Performance Verification phase, in which the all-sky survey is the primary program.
-Some pointed observations (~1500 observations) are also planned in this phase for the ASTRO-F project team. - Phase 2 encompasses the period after Phase 1 until liquid helium exhaustion.
-It will last approximately 300 days.
-During Phase 2, the area that could not be observed for the survey in Phase 1 will be observed in the scanning mode to complete the all-sky survey.
-In the rest of observing time, about 5000 to 6000 pointed observations are expected to be executed. - In Phase 3 the telescope and scientific instruments will still be kept below 40K by the mechanical coolers and only near-infrared observations will be carried out.
+- Phase 1 comprised the first 6 months after the Performance Verification phase, in which the All-Sky Survey was the primary program.
+Pointed observations were also preformed in this phase for the AKARI project team. - Phase 2 encompassed the period after Phase 1 until liquid helium exhaustion.
+It lasted 291 days, until the liquid helium boiled-off on August 26, 2007..

-This Call offers observing opportunities in Phase 2.
-A Call for observations in Phase 3 will be made separately.
+During Phase 2, the area that could not be observed for the survey in Phase 1 was observed in the scanning mode to complete the All-Sky Survey.
+In the rest of observing time, 4000 pointed observations were executed. - In Phase 3 the telescope and scientific instruments are kept around 40K by the mechanical cooler and only near-infrared observations in the pointed observation mode are carried out.

-Of the total observing time, including the scan and pointed observations, 10% is reserved for calibration and director's time.
-ASTRO-F will carry out scientific observations in the remaining 90%.
-The ASTRO-F team has its own observing programs, in two categories: "Large Area Survey (LS)" and "Mission Program (MP)".
-The LS uses a large fraction of the observing time to make surveys in wide areas.
-It consists of three programs: All-Sky Survey (LSASS), North Ecliptic Pole Survey (LSNEP), and Large Magellanic Cloud Survey (LSLMC).
+This Call offers observing opportunities in Phase 3 for the first year of Open Time observations.
+Other Calls are expected to be issued for the subsequent years.
+Of the total observing time, 10% is reserved for calibration and director's time.
+AKARI will carry out scientific observations in the remaining 90%.
+The AKARI team has its own observing programs, called "Mission Program (MP)".
 MP is a coherent set of guaranteed time programs dedicated to specific scientific goals.
-It comprises 15 programs.
-As described above, the pointed observations in Phase 1 will be used exclusively for LSs and MPs.
-In phase 2, 70% of pointed observations will be allocated to LSs and MPs and the remaining 30% will be open to general observers (hereafter Open Time observations; OT).
+It comprises 17 programs.
+In Phase 3, 60% of the total pointed observations will be allocated to MPs.
+The remaining 30% will be open to General Observers (hereafter Open Time observations; OT).
 One third of the OT will be allocated to the European astronomers through ESA as part of an internal collaboration (hereafter ESA OT).
 The remaining two thirds will be assigned to observation opportunities for the Japanese and Korean communities (hereafter ISAS OT).
-Over 1000 observation opportunities are anticipated to be available for the ISAS OT observations and 500 for the ESA OT.
+In the first year of AKARI Phase 3 Open Time Observations, about 1400 observation opportunities are anticipated to be available for the ISAS OT observations and 700 for the ESA OT.